-We will not be able to take advantage of favorable opportunities in the current spot market with respect to vessels employed on time charters.
+We will not be able to take advantage of potentially favorable opportunities in the current spot market with respect to vessels employed on time charters.

-As of April 30, 2008, 12 of the 15 vessels in our fleet are employed under time charters with remaining terms ranging between four month and 47 months.
-The percentage of our fleet that is under time charter contracts or short term spot contracts, or that is otherwise protected from market fluctuations represents approximately 85% of our vessel capacity in 2008.
+As of May 1, 2009, nine of the 16 vessels in our fleet are employed under time charters with remaining terms ranging between three months and 35 months.
+The percentage of our fleet that is under time charter contracts or short term spot contracts, or that is otherwise protected from market fluctuations (via Forward Freight Agreement, or FFA, contracts) represents approximately 70% of our vessel capacity in 2009.
 Although time charters provide relatively steady streams of revenue, vessels committed to time charters may not be available for spot charters during periods of increasing charter hire rates, when spot charters might be more profitable.
 If we cannot re-charter these vessels on time charters or trade them in the spot market profitably, our results of operations and operating cash flow may suffer.
 We may not be able to secure charter hire rates in the future that will enable us to operate our vessels profitably.
+As of May 1, 2009, three of our containerships are laid-up.